Kansas sees taxes fall 5.3% short of expections in November - NewsBreak

 GOP elections chief in Kansas decries ‘horrible environment’

-TOPEKA, Kan.
-(AP) — Kansas' Republican elections chief on Thursday decried a “horrible environment” for local officials overseeing voting and counting ballots this year as top state officials certified November's results.
-Secretary of State Scott Schwab aggressively defends the integrity of Kansas elections despite the wide circulation...
+Kansas' Republican elections chief on Thursday decried a “horrible environment” for local officials overseeing voting and counting ballots this year.

 Non-religious voters wield clout, tilt heavily Democratic